VirgilSecurity/virgil-sdk-php/docs/guides/virgil-card/creating-global-card.md

 After a Global Virgil Card was created, it's published at the Virgil Card Service, where an owner can find their Cards at any time.

-**Warning**: You can not change a Global Virgil Card's content after its publishing.
+**Warning**: You can not change a Global Virgil Card content after its publishing.

 Each Virgil Card contains a permanent digital signature that provides data integrity for the Virgil Card over its life-cycle.